 FAQs About Your New Spider Killer

-Not everyone likes being a DIY exterminator.
-If you’re new to the game, you probably have some questions.
-Here are the most commonly asked questions that come up about spider killers.
-If you have any more questions, contact the manufacturer of the product you purchase.
+If you’re new to DIY extermination, you may want to consult these commonly asked questions about spider killers.
+If you have additional questions, contact the manufacturer of the product you purchase.

 Q. Where should I apply spider killer?

-You can spot-spray a single bug, or treat your foundation, windows, doors, and other places spiders are likely to gather.
+You can spot-spray a single spider, or treat your foundation, windows, doors, and other places the insects gather, like cracks, crevices, and crawl spaces.